ianwood314/ISS-Positional-and-Sighting-Data-Application/README.md

 # ISS Positional and Sighting Data Application

 The purpose of this application is to provide the user with various positional and sightings data for the International Space Station (ISS).
-Specifically, the user can access information related to the postion and velocity of the ISS at specific times as well as the country, region, or city the ISS was sighted in at specific times.
+Specifically, the user can access information related to the position and velocity of the ISS at specific times as well as the country, region, or city the ISS was sighted in at specific times.

 ## Table of Contents